tinkandboo/terraform-task/README.md

 # Remove EKS cluster and deployed apps
 To destroy stack unfortunately need to manually delete ELB and target group otherwise ELB/target group created by AWS LB controller doesnt get deleted and causes destroy to fail leaving orphaned resources.
 Im working on fixing/automating this step.
+#NOTE: If you get Error: Kubernetes cluster unreachable: the server has asked for the client to provide credentials

-delete relevant loadbalancer via cmdline
+then you'll need to do a terraform refresh on the EKS config to allow destroy to work delete relevant loadbalancer via cmdline
 delete relevant targetgroup via cmdline
 terraform destroy